 Are Prebiotics good for our health?

-However their power tends to be limited when compared with prebiotics.
+The benefits of probiotics tend to be limited when compared with prebiotics.
 This is because:

 Prebiotics can probably help protect us against a number of clinical conditions (although more research is needed here) as well as potentially helping control our body weight.

-- Are fermented by the intestinal microflora (bacteria);
+- Are fermented by the intestinal microflora (bacteria).

-Could Prebiotics help prevent Obesity?
+Could prebiotics help prevent obesity?

-Prebiotics are a type of fibre.
-The American Dietetic Association reports that high fibre diets make people feel fuller (so presumably less inclined to eat more) and have been linked to lower body weight.
+The American Dietetic Association reports that high fibre diets make people feel fuller (and presumably less inclined to eat more), and therefore prebiotics have been linked to lower body weight.

-Could prebiotics help prevent Type 2 Diabetes?
+Could prebiotics help prevent type 2 diabetes?

-Prebiotics are a type of Dietary fibre.
-The NHS advises that we increase fibre intake gradually, as a sudden increase can lead to bloating and stomach cramps, and also advises talking to your doctor about the amount and type of fibre if you have IBS.
+Prebiotics are a type of dietary fibre (roughage).
+The NHS advises that we increase fibre intake gradually, as a sudden increase can lead to bloating and stomach cramps.
+It also advises talking to your doctor about the amount and type of fibre if you have IBS.

 Prebiotics in context

-- There is growing evidence that prebiotics are good for our health
+- There is growing evidence that prebiotics are good for our health.